Azure/vscode-aks-tools/docs/book/src/features/show-properties-azureportal-start-stop.md

 ### Create cluster

-Right click on your AKS subscription and click on **Create Cluster** and select **Create Standard Cluster** which will start a 2 step wizard to quick input: Valid cluster name and select existing resource group name, once selected the vscode exprience will notify user with the progress of the create cluster and present user with the **Navigate to Portal** link upon successful creation of the cluster.
+Right click on your AKS subscription and click on **Create Cluster** and select **Create Standard Cluster** which will start a 2-step wizard for you to enter a valid cluster name and select an existing resource group.
+The VS Code experience will then notify user with the deployment progress and present you with the **Navigate to Portal** link when it completes successfully.

 ![Step 1: Create Cluster Name](../resources/vscode-create-cluster-step-1.png)